Logicify/mautic-advanced-templates-bundle/README.md

 * Mautic v4.4.0
 * PHP v8.0

-There is a high probability it is compatible with other 5.x versions but it is untested.
+There pluggin is compatible with other 5.x versions.
 Will not work with versions lower than 4.x.

 * Mautic 4.x - [Release 1.2](https://github.com/Logicify/mautic-advanced-templates-bundle/releases/tag/1.2)